vkoves/electrify-chicago/README.md

 ### Run Data Processing Tests

-Make sure test data is created/replaced before running tests by running the following script from the main project directory (it will overwrite the existing test data file if it exists):
+Make sure test data is created/replaced before running tests by running the following script from the bash shell in the Docker container (it will overwrite the existing test data file if it exists):

 ```bash
 bash create_test_data.sh
 ```

-To run all tests simply in the project directory run:
+To run all tests simply in the project directory run the following command inside the bash shell in the Docker container:

 ```bash
 pytest